WebAssembly/design/AstSemantics.md

 ## Datatype conversions, truncations, reinterpretations, promotions, and demotions

+  * Int32FromInt64 - truncate a 64-bit signed integer to a 32-bit signed integer
+  * Int64FromInt32 - sign-extend a 32-bit signed integer to a 64-bit signed integer
+  * Uint64FromuInt32 - zero-extend a 32-bit unsigned integer to a 64-bit unsigned integer
   * Int32FromFloat64 - truncate a 64-bit float to a 32-bit signed integer
   * Int32FromFloat32 - truncate a 32-bit float to a 32-bit signed integer
   * Int64FromFloat64 - truncate a 64-bit float to a 64-bit signed integer